-Marriage looks wonderfully endearing to the single individual who has in no way married, and maybe to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a difficult work at times.
+Marriage would seem wonderfully endearing to the single individual who has never married, and probably to the divorced individual who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a difficult operate at times.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a great and a undesirable thing.
+We carry so much of ourselves into our marriages – which is the two a very good and a bad point.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit as well considerably funds, not seek out to handle us, that they will want to devote time with us.
-We also bring in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit too significantly funds, not seek to management us, that they will want to devote time with us.
+We also bring in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.

 Over the course of a marriage, or any long term relationship, for that matter, there are times when the best thing to do is try it the other persons way.
 The capitulating partner comes from a place that basically says, “Our relationship and our happiness is more important to me than this issue.
 Let’s try it your way.”

 What are the root causes of conflicts, tensions, arguments, misunderstandings, fights and the like between couples?
 Whatever causes you can think of, they all boil down to only one thing – Unfulfilled Expectations.
 Why do I say that?
 Let me explain.

 Make a pact with your spouse.
 In overcoming marriage problems it is important to promise each other that you will both try your best to fix the problem in your marriage.
 Do whatever it takes to save the marriage and bring the relationship back on the right track.